click on photo to go back...

 Above right: Charlotte Keane as Nikki Porter shown with the master sleuth as they put in a long-distance call to the night's guest armchair detective.
 Beginning Nov.
 20. 1946, they will reach out all over the United States, by long distance phone, to call on listeners for their solutions.

-My wife brought my six-month old son down to the theater, and I said, "Mae, could we have your picture with my son?"
+My wife once brought my six-month old son down to the theater, and I said, "Mae, could we have your picture with my son?"
 She said, "Darling, that’s all I need is to have my picture with a baby."
 I said, "well, it will never be shown, it’s just for him."
 So she relented and said, "okay, alright then.
 I’ll let you do it."
 So she’s in her full regalia with her big picture hat, and all her jewels sparkling, and my wife is holding my son, and he’s just dazzled by the diamonds, you know.
 And they were this far apart, and he just reached out like that, and it looked as though he was going for, you know, here -- and she said, "this young man doesn’t need any help at all, does he?"

-Still appearing on Broadway with West he took the role of Captain Video and His Video Rangers on the DuMont Television Network on June 27, 1949.
+Still appearing on Broadway with West he took the role of Captain Video and His Video Rangers on the DuMont Television Network on June 27.
+1949.
 After the live telecast each day, ending at about 7:30 pm EST, he took a cab to the theatre where Diamond Lil was playing.
-As Captain Video, he visited a youngster who had been severely burned in a fire.
-The boy refused to eat and didn't respond to treatment.
-That is, until Coogan suggested that the boy might become one of Captain Video's space rangers.
-That was the start of his recovery.

 But as the popularity of Captain Video increased, Coogan grew less and less comfortable with both the role and the show’s shoestring budget.
 He left Captain Video in December 1950, replaced by Al Hodge.
+"For a year I couldn't get any work on television.
+Nobody would hire me because I was Captain Video in the public mind."

 Richard Coogan, left, who stars as Matt Wayne in "The Californians" on NBC-TV, demonstrates authority he will use to rule over annual Yom Kippur dance (Sep 23, 1958)